iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 5 reviews"/>
 </p>

+> I was in need of an immediate visit with an online doctor.
+It was very simple to enroll and within an hour I was talking to a superior doctor who was wonderful to chat with and very helpful with my problem.<br> :date: __2021-06-30 23:13:34__

 > Quick to get prescription in the comfort of my home!<br> :date: __2021-06-25 23:09:31__

 > Trifecta, of Treage Solutions!!!<br> :date: __2021-06-24 22:56:10__